Skip to Main Content

 4 credit hours

-Prerequisite: MATH 1710 with C- or better of MATH ACT of 19 or higher.
+Prerequisite: MATH 1710 with C- or better or MATH ACT of 19 or higher.
 Corequisite: BIOL 1111.
 Primarily for Biology majors and minors and other science-oriented students.
-Biological principles and processes, including introduction to the nature of science, cells (structure, function, metabolism, division), genetics, evolution, viruses, bacteria, protists, and fungi.
+Biological principles and processes, including introduction to the nature of science, cells (structure, function, metabolism, division), genetics, and evolution.
 Three hours lecture and one three-hour laboratory.
-While BIOL 1110 can be used to fulfill half the 8-hour General Education requirement for Natural Sciences, it is the first semester of a two-semester sequence primarily designed for science majors.
+While BIOL 1110 can be used to fulfill half the 8-hour True Blue Core requirement for Scientific Literacy, it is the first semester of a two-semester sequence primarily designed for science majors.
 TBR Common Course: BIOL 1110

 BIOL 1111 - General Biology I Lab